otto-de/api-guidelines/content/references/REST/error-responses.md

 }
 ```

+### ValidationError

+As the `problem+json` media type standard does not provide a problem type for failed input validation, we had to establish one.
+One could argue that the "about:blank" problem type could be used in combination with the already defined `details` property.
+But [RFC 7807](https://tools.ietf.org/html/rfc7807) explicitly states, that this property is not meant to be parsed.
+Therefore, we created a new type `https://api.otto.de/portal/errors/ValidationError` with a custom property called `validationErrors`.

 ## Notes / Questions

 - Developers do not have to dig through documentation looking for the corresponding error message.
 Instead: Link to documentation, error code and problem description in the actual response.